akka/alpakka-kafka/docs/src/main/paradox/producer.md

 ## Connecting a Producer to a Consumer

-The `passThrough` can for example hold a `ConsumerMessage.CommittableOffset` or `ConsumerMessage.CommittableOffsetBatch` that can be committed after publishing to Kafka.
+The `passThrough` can for example hold a @scaladoc[ConsumerMessage.Committable](akka.kafka.ConsumerMessage$$Committable) that can be committed after publishing to Kafka.

 Scala
 : @@ snip [snip](/tests/src/test/scala/docs/scaladsl/ConsumerExample.scala) { #consumerToProducerSink }